robertream/unpoly-json-form/README.md

 ⚠️ type coersion extensions, not supported by W3C spec

-# 🧩 Input File Serialization (extension, not supported by W3C spec)
+# 📄 Input File Serialization ❗❗ This feature has been DISABLED ❗❗
-File input support is enabled by specifying an `enctype` attribute on the `<input type="file">` element.
+File input support is enabled by specifying an 🧩 `enctype` attribute on the `<input type="file">` element.
 To include file content in the JSON payload, use either `application/base64` to encode the file as a base64 string, or `application/octet-stream` to serialize the file content as a raw byte array.
 Each file is submitted as a structured object containing the file's name, type, size, encoding format, and content.

-This functionality is an extension beyond the W3C JSON form submission spec and is particularly useful for API endpoints that accept inline file data without requiring multipart uploads.
+🧩 The `enctype` field is an extension beyond the W3C JSON form submission spec, in which `application/base64` is the only encoding specified.
+This is particularly useful for API endpoints that wish to accept inline file data without having to handle multipart uploads or Base64 decoding.

 ## 📚 File Object Field Reference